 At this time, Mac OS X protects against all known Mac malware, in some way or another.
 It will not catch brand new malware, but neither will most AV software.
 Thus, if you use bad anti-virus software, you could be trading a lot of potential problems for very little gain.
 However, there are some cases where AV software may be warranted.
 For example:

 - If you need to use older software containing known vulnerabilities, such as older versions of Java or Flash, or old versions of Mac OS X (such as Mac OS X 10.6, aka Snow Leopard).

 - If you are using a Mac in an environment where AV software is required inflexibly

 - If you frequently trade files with Windows users and don’t want to be accused of passing on a Windows virus

 - If there is a major change in the malware affecting Mac users (in which case I will note it here)

 If you decide to install anti-virus software, do some research before installing it.
 There is a lot of very bad anti-virus software out there.
-Some of the commercial AV packages are renowned for their ability to bring a healthy Mac to its knees.
+Many AV packages are renowned for their ability to bring a healthy Mac to its knees.
 Others are practically scams, detecting very little Mac malware (or even none).
 Beware of anti-virus “review” sites, which are often fake or paid “advertorials.”

 |<- How does Mac OS X protect me?||How can I protect myself? ->|